Tai Chi Articles from the teapotmonk

 Find out more about the Tai Chi Sword Practice

-Discover how to join the teapotmonk and start Learning Sword here - or browse the videos below for more info.
+Discover how to join the teapotmonk and start Learning Sword here - or browse the videos below or download the guide here.

 Thanks for visiting.
 Take a look at the best Tai Chi articles, introductory courses and complete courses, books and music videos.
 If you have a question, or looking for private classes, affiliate links, drop me a line here. or subscribe for some great Tai Chi stuff delivered to your inbox.